 Performance

 Terrance Houle is in residence at SummerWorks as part of the SummerWorks Lab—a place for exploration, experimentation, and process, allowing us to support work in early stages and create connections between audiences and artists.

 SummerWorks is Canada’s largest curated performance festival of theatre, dance, music, live art and interdisciplinary forms.
-This year’s 11-day Festival features 52 unique projects, as well our SLIP series of artist workshops, a collection of new performance experiments in the SummerWorks Lab, and nightly parties.
-Festival runs from August 3–13, 2017.
+This year’s eleven-day Festival features fifty-two unique projects, as well as our SLIP series of artist workshops, a collection of new performance experiments in the SummerWorks Lab, and nightly parties.
+The festival runs from August 3–13, 2017.

+Performance